 2. What do goats and sheep eat?

 Goats can eat many plants: shrubs, bushes, trees, aromatic herbs, even paper.
 But they don’t really eat tin cans.
 Goats eat many weeds and are used for weed control around the world.
 They even take care of poison ivy and poison oak.
-Study their diet in your area in different habitats.
+Study their diet in your area, and see if there are any differences in different habitats.

 3. Compare sheep and goat anatomy: